Curious about FLOW-3D? Want to learn about how we go about modeling the most challenging free surface hydraulic applications?

 - Lunch provided by Flow Science

-*This offer only applies to prospective or lapsed customers.
+*Workshop licenses only available to prospective or lapsed customers.

 About the Instructors